 It might not be a super extravagant outing (like going to the movie theatre that cost an arm & a leg) but planning even a little purposeful fun time each month (such as the drive-in instead) and the cost associated with it, will help you feel sane during tight times.

 We never seem to forget to put grocery money in our budget, after all, we need to eat to survive, but eating out never seems to get a line.

 Usually, eating out tends to be thrown into the grocery category or not budgeted for at all.

-If you (or your husband) eats out at all, you need to create a separate line in your budget for this expense.
+If you (or your husband) eats out at all, you need to create a separate line in your personal budget categories for this expense.
 I would not lump this in with the family “Restaurant Budget” either.
-This is truly a separate expense that needs to be identified if you want to see where you are specifically spending money to you have control over your finances.
+This is truly a separate expense that needs to be identified Especially if you want to see where you are specifically spending money and thus have control over your finances.